 Not all the Windows users are physically identical, and that is reason Microsoft added a new feature called Color Filters.
 This feature allows users to set different filters to the computer screen based on individual requirements and it can help color-blind or visually impaired person better view the display.
 If a color-blind person wants to work on Windows 10 machine, he/she will face problems because of the impairment.
-However, Windows 10 v1709 users can choose different settings to make the screen easily readable even with their impairment.
+However, now Windows 10 users can choose different settings to make the screen easily readable even with their impairment.
 In this post, we will see how to apply Color Filters on Windows 10 screen.

 Enable & Apply Color Filters to computer screen

-There are three different methods, and you can try any of them on your Windows 10 v1709 PC.
+There are three different methods, and you can try any of them on your Windows 10 PC.

 1] Using the Keyboard shortcut

 This is probably the fastest way to enable the color filter on your Windows 10 screen.
 Just press Win+Ctrl+C keys together.
 You will get the Grayscale effect immediately.
 However, the problem with this keyboard shortcut is it cannot enable other color filters except Grayscale.
-To check out different filters, you need to follow the following guides.
+To check out different filters, you need to follow the following guide.

 2] Windows Settings Panel